lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Sep.
 2024\] I was elevated to a Senior Member of CCF.
 [Pic](https://lynnlilu.github.io/images/awards/CCFsm.jpg)

 \[Sep.
-2024\] I was invited to be Autonomous Vehicles Member of IEEE VTS AdHoc Committee on Autonomous Vehicles.
+2024\] I was invited to be an Autonomous Vehicles Member of IEEE VTS Technical Committee on Autonomous Vehicles.
 [Link](https://vtsociety.org/contact/dr-li-lu)

 \[Jul.
 2024\] One paper was recognized as a highly cited paper of Essential Science Indicators.
 [Link](https://webofscience.clarivate.cn/wos/alldb/full-record/WOS:000607805200004)